I love making Anthropologie inspired crafts. I used a heart pillow as my inspiration and made a Christmas pillow with ornaments instead.

 Let the glue dry for at least an hour.

 Sew around the edges of all of the ornaments.
 I used a sewing machine but you can also hand stitch.
 (I knew the machine would be faster.)
 Be sure to backstitch so the thread doesn’t come loose.
+Leave some edges on the outside of the stitching so they can ravel over time.
 Also, be careful not to catch the backside of the pillow when you are sewing.

 When completed be sure to trim all of the threads.